 Experimental methods 3

 Social and cultural dynamics in cognition

 In the academic regulations, you can read more about the content of the individual course, the structure of the degree programme and the demands the programme places on you as a student.
 You can also read about the types of exams and the exam requirements.

-The Bachelor’s degree programme in cognitive semiotics is based on lectures, practical exercises, group discussions, independent study and experimental projects.
+The Bachelor’s degree programme in cognitive science is based on lectures, practical exercises in e.g. programming and statistics, group discussions, independent study and experimental projects.
 At lectures, you learn about the central issues, theories and methodologies in the field of cognitive science.
 In connection with practical exercises, you apply this knowledge in connection with classroom discussions, data analysis and modelling exercises, as well as in designing and carrying out your own research projects.
-You will also be part of a study group, where you will work on presentations and projecs together and discuss your subject.
+As a university student you will be spending a large part of your studies on independent reading, preparation and exercises in e.g. programming and statistics.
+You will also be part of a study group, where you will work on presentations and projects together and discuss your subject.